AdobeDocs/audience-manager.fr-FR/help/using/api/rest-api-main/aam-api-destinations/aam-api-map-segments.md

 ## Types de destination pris en charge : URL et cookie uniquement

 The available `POST` methods let you map segments to [!UICONTROL URL] and [!UICONTROL cookie destinations] only.
 Currently, you cannot map segments to [!UICONTROL server-to-server destinations] with these [!DNL REST API] methods.
-Utilisez plutôt l&#39;interface utilisateur.
+Utilisez plutôt l'interface utilisateur.
 However, the related destination `GET` methods let you retrieve information about [!UICONTROL server-to-server destinations] created in the user interface.

 >[!MORE_ LIKE_ THIS]
 >